 4. Wear headphones

-– hearing intelligible speech can reduce your cognitive performance by 10%.
+– hearing intelligible speech can reduce your cognitive performance by 10 per cent.
 Wearing noise-cancelling headphones will block out some of the superfluous background noise, which can be distracting and drain your cognitive resources.

 5. Monotask during meetings